top of page

 Meditation and visualization

 A good starting place to start shadow work is to hone in on your meditation skills.
 Half the time when I advise people to meditate, they are excited about it and the other half of the time people say something like “I can’t meditate, I’ve tried and it doesn’t work.”
-Certainly, meditation isn’t for everyone, but it’s a big part of my practice as an espiritista and I firmly believe that pretty much everyone can do it.
+Certainly, meditation isn’t for everyone, but it’s a big part of my practice and I firmly believe that pretty much everyone can do it.

 It’s not that I think people who say they can’t do it are making that up.
 I think the idea of meditation that they are subscribing to just isn’t one that works for them.
 When it comes to meditating you should do anything, within reason, that settles you, quiets you and makes you feel more centered, introspectively focused and in control.